C1.4 Create and describe patterns to illustrate relationships among rational numbers.

 Situation

-Anastasia is fascinated by the regularities and squares of a chessboard.
+Anastasia is fascinated by the patterns of squares on a chessboard.
 Using her chess board and a non-permanent felt-tip pen, she creates a sequence of numbers.

 She writes numbers on the boxes.
 In square A1 she writes the number 100 000 000, in square B1 the number 10 000 000, in square C1 the number 1 000 000, in square D1 the number 100 000 and so on.